 What is a Property Inspection?

-A Property Inspection is a detailed and systematic visual inspection of the property, its structures, design and fixtures that will provide a transparent understanding of the property's 'vital signs' and condition as observed on inspection date.
+A Property Inspection is a detailed and systematic visual inspection of the property, its structures, design and fixtures that will provide a transparent understanding of the property's 'vital signs and condition as observed on the inspection date.

 The client (of a professional property inspection company) receives a report outlining in detail a visual "Blue Print" of the property with specific attention paid to areas of concern.

 Property inspection is important because the purchase of a home is probably the largest single investment you will ever make.
 It is advisable to make an intelligent decision based on all the facts before you buy, in doing so you can avoid costly repairs and/or disputes during the transfer process.
 After the inspection, you will have a much clearer understanding of the property you are about to purchase and will be able to make a confident buying decision.